ACME Corrugated Box Company

 The project was completed in multiple phases to minimize disruption to the owner’s plant operations, including delivery, installation, and commissioning of the new corrugator.
 The multi-phased logic was established to allow:

-• The new addition to be completed in time for corrugator delivery.
+• The site redevelopment and building addition to be completed in time for corrugator delivery.

-• The new corrugator to be installed and commissioned prior to shut-down and removal of the original corrugator.
+• The new corrugator installed and commissioned prior to shut-down and removal of the original corrugator.

 • Once the original corrugator was removed, existing building renovations and the 2nd half of the high-rack section to be completed.